deannachurch/SBCapstone_CRISPRScreens/README.md

     + mean starting count (per gene): standardized
     + mean final count (per gene): standardized
     + std dev across guides (per gene): standardized

+Ended up not using aspects of the guides as we don't have the cut rates in a pooled screen.

 ## Challenges